strikerlie/CaptureOneToMany/docs/README.md

 * At the beginning, I tried to read the CaptureOne SDK manual(for both Windows and macOS.
 Yes! they are different!).
 But seems there is not providing enough API to to image adjustment.
 So I use AppleScript which provide more posibility for image adjustment.
 But it is macOS only.
 Sorry Windows user....

+### Why the name so stupid?

+* I just merge CaptureOne and One to Many(Database relationship jargon words).
+Yes..It is stupid......

 ### Why it sucks!